 Valerie McCauley, firstname.lastname@example.org

-Participants create an illustrated children's story of high artistic, instructional, and social value.
+Applying leadership and 21st century skills, participants create an illustrated children's story of high artistic, instructional, and social value.
 The narrative may be written in prose or poetry and take the form of a fable, adventure story, or other structure.
-The physical story book should be of high quality and designed to meet the year’s given theme.
-The story must have a science, technology, engineering, and mathematics (STEM) focus.
+The physical story book should be of high quality,designed to meet the year’s given theme, which will be posted on the TSA website under Competitions/Themes and Problems.

 Event Guidelines are located on the National TSA website under your chapter advisor login screen, select Total TSA from the drop-down menu.